Chain Gang (1950 film)

-Chain Gang is a 1950 American drama film directed by Lew Landers, written by Howard J. Green and starring Douglas Kennedy as a newspaper reporter who works undercover to expose political corruption and the exploitation of chain-gang labor.
+Chain Gang is a 1950 American film noir crime film directed by Lew Landers, written by Howard J. Green and starring Douglas Kennedy as a newspaper reporter who works undercover to expose political corruption and the exploitation of chain-gang labor.

 Plot

 After a state senator's bill to abolish chain gangs is rejected by the legislature, reporter Cliff Roberts goes undercover as a guard in a chain-gang prison.
 Equipped with false employment records and a tiny microfilm camera disguised as a cigarette lighter, he tells everyone, including his girlfriend Rita McKelvey, a reporter for a rival newspaper, that he is leaving for a fishing trip.
-Actually, his destination is Cloverdale Prison Farm, where he secures a job as a guard in order to investigate the circumstances surroundng a series of incidents that have left three inmates dead.
+Actually, his destination is Cloverdale Prison Farm, where he secures a job as a guard in order to investigate the circumstances surrounding a series of incidents that have left three inmates dead.

 Roberts eventually learns that a guard captain, Duncan, is supplying cheap labor to a local business concern.
 The prisoners, who are ostensibly used for state business only, are being exploited by Rita's stepfather, entrepreneur John McKelvey, for his own private construction projects.
 Moreover, Roberts secretly witnesses and photographs prison conditions, including the capture of an escaped inmate who is punished with an overnight stay in the sweatbox.
 When a convict named Snead is accused of a minor offense, Captain Duncan orders Roberts to flog Snead at the whipping post.
 Later that evening, however, Roberts smuggles in food for Snead.
 He apologizes for the whipping and, in doing so, gains Snead's trust.

 Roberts' secret photographs are published in the newspaper, angering McKelvey.
 But when an inmate sees Roberts' photograph in McKelvey's house, the reporter's cover is blown.
 Snead escapes and Roberts joins him.
 They outrun the guards and their bloodhounds across wilderness, but Roberts is shot and left for dead by Captain Duncan, who later pins the blame on Snead.
 The wounded Roberts conceals himself, eventually gaining freedom and reuniting with Rita.
 Unfortunately, Snead is killed while still on the run, but McKelvey is charged with exploitation of convict labor for personal gain.